rocket-pool/RPIPs/vote-text/rpip-39.md

 * A higher quality of bounty proposals.
 * Effective support for bounty hunters lacking some Rocket Pool knowledge.

-Together, these should result in a more effective, consistent, and populous bounty program.
+If used, these incentives may result in a more effective, consistent, and populous bounty program.

 ## Context